alexle/alexle.github.com/posts/first-half-marathon.markdown

 My First Half-Marathon: Race Recap And Experience 06-20-2013

 Last December, my girlfriend surprised me with an entry to the Colfax Half-Marathon.
-I had just reached my goal of 100 miles in one year, and was ecstatic for a new challenge.
+I had just reached my goal of [100 miles][1] in one year, and was ecstatic for a new challenge.
 Visions of crossing the finsh line to hundreds of cheering people and wearing a race medal danced in my head.

 Unfortunately, the excitement quickly faded.
 You see, up to that point, the farthest I had ever run was 3 miles.
 A half-marathon is 13.1 miles.
 Fear and anxiety sank in.
 I even tried to think of an excuse to get out of the race.